vmichael89/cf-rockbuster-sql/README.md

 <br>

+`.data / countries_geo.xlsx`

-`.data / countries_geo.xlsx`: Curated city and country data with added latitude, longitude and regions to city data using googlemaps api and restcountries
+Curated city and country data with added latitude, longitude and regions to city data using googlemaps api and restcountries